-Winter weather has arrived and it is time to take precaution by protecting your pipes from freezing and bursting.
+Winter weather has arrived and it is time to take precautions by protecting your pipes from freezing and bursting.

 Frozen pipes can be prevented by following a few basic steps.